Mobirise/Mobirise/README.md

 * Mobirise4 theme: fixed gallery styles, fixed line height

 ## LuxuryM4 Theme
-* LuxuryM4 Theme.
-Wish to impress clients with your online luxury store?
+* <a href="https://mobirise.com/extensions/luxurym4/">LuxuryM4 Theme</a> - Wish to impress clients with your online luxury store?
 Easily create one in no longer than a few hours with this exclusive theme.

 <a href="https://mobirise.com/extensions/luxurym4/"><img src="https://mobirise.com/extensions/luxurym4/assets/images/screen-1920x661.jpg"></a>

 ## TrainingAMP Theme
-* TrainingAMP Theme.
-Creating a great website for sport gyms, workout clubs and individual sportsmen with this website theme is just like 123.
+* <a href="https://mobirise.com/extensions/trainingamp/">TrainingAMP Theme</a> - Creating a great website for sport gyms, workout clubs and individual sportsmen with this website theme is just like 123.
 Start your own sport website with ease!

 <a href="https://mobirise.com/extensions/trainingamp/"><img src="https://mobirise.com/extensions/trainingamp/assets/images/trainingamp-2880x1752.png"></a>

 ## InsightAMP Theme
-* InsightAMP Theme.
-Impressive corporate template for creating clean and minimalist websites for any kind of business.
+* <a href="https://mobirise.com/extensions/insightamp/">InsightAMP Theme</a> - Impressive corporate template for creating clean and minimalist websites for any kind of business.
 Increase yur brand exposure with this creative template.

 <a href="https://mobirise.com/extensions/insightamp/"><img src="https://mobirise.com/extensions/insightamp/assets/images/insightamp-3108x1382.jpg"></a>